The next World Partner Ministry Update presentation will be on

 Serving in Newark through Calvary Bible Chapel, The Hemmingways offer counseling, help with addiction problems, and assist with those dealing with single-parent homes and unemployment.
 They also look for opportunities to present the gospel through Bible studies, retreats, support groups, tutoring, and street evangelism.

 Kevin & Kaori Laverman

 Kevin and Kaori Laverman (WorldVenture) minister in Kawasaki, Japan, where Christians make up 0.6 percent of the population.
 The church they help lead, Denen Grace Chapel, reaches out to its community and to returnees, Japanese people who became Christians a broad.
 Find out more about the Lavermans

-Serving with Crossworld in Germany the MacLeans are uniquely qualified, on the basis of their prior service in Afghanistan, to minister Christ’s love to the Afghan refugees.
+This this uniquely qualified family serves in Germany and ministers Christ’s love to Afghan refugees on the basis of their prior service in Afghanistan.
 They arrived on the field in June 2017 and are working toward discipling young Afghans.

 Mark and Karen Marchak

 For over a decade Mark established and facilitated a team of church planters and other urban workers in Metropolitan New York City.
 Beginning in 1990 he also gave leadership to the Mission’s urban ministries throughout the Eastern United States.
 Currently Mark is the National Director of City Church Movements (formerly Urban Ministries) for Missions Door.
 While based in New York, he facilitates a shared vision of city and multicultural ministries throughout the United States and in Montreal, Canada, concentrating on church planting and leadership development.